InteropIO/finsemble-selenium-example/README.md

 $ pipenv install
 ```

+## Selenium v3 vs. v4
+Note that this example repo was written using the [Selenium v3](https://pypi.org/project/selenium/3.141.0/) API.
+Selenium v4 is a newer release but introduces a number of breaking changes to its API and thus will not work with this example repo without [code modifications](https://www.selenium.dev/documentation/webdriver/getting_started/upgrade_to_selenium_4/).
+The provided Pipfile in this repo specifically targets the latest v3 release, so following the above installation steps should install the correct working version without any further modifications.
+If you are deploying to other environments where you are not performing a standard `pipenv install`, ensure that Selenium v3 is referenced instead of v4.

 ## ChromeDriver
 In addition to the example code provided in this repo, you also need an appropriate version of
 [ChromeDriver](https://chromedriver.chromium.org/downloads) downloaded onto your machine.
 ChromeDriver is what actually